 Anxiety is only one of the broad range of human emotions that we all experience.
 All of these emotions are valid, and all have something important to tell us about ourselves…if we take the time to listen.

 An important part of managing any potentially negative emotion is to face it and listen.
 Avoiding these experiences, as unpleasant as they can be, only adds fuel to them and turns them into something that can be debilitating and overwhelming, and this is especially the case with anxiety.

 So the next time you become aware of those anxious feelings, use the energy to move you forward as opposed to giving in to the impulse to run in the opposite direction!
+This is how to beat anxiety, and make friends with it instead.
 Not only will this help you resolve your issues, it will lead to a more balanced emotional state.
 No more reactive outbursts!